 Community Development Block Grant Coronavirus are grants to states, insular areas, and local governments to prevent, prepare for, and respond to the spread of COVID-19.
-CDBG-CV grants are provided by the U.S. Department of Housing and Urban Development and administered by the Community and Economic Development Division.
-CDBG-CV funds are used principally in programs that benefit residents with limited means.
+CDBG-CV grants are provided by the U.S. Department of Housing and Urban Development and administered by the Community and Economic Development benefit residents with limited means.